“Life’s most persistent and urgent question is, ‘What are you doing for others?'”

 - APA membership is required (free for qualified students and discounted rates for qualified new members).
 You can register to be a Mentoree today, but are required to become a member once matched.
 Please visit the Membership page for additional information.

 The level of engagement for each of the three Mentor-Mentoree meetings can be as simple or involved as time and interest permit.
 For each meeting, activities may include:

 - Mock interview

-We are excited to have participants representing the following jurisdictions, firms, organizations, and universities [list in progress] :
+We are excited that relationships were built among the following jurisdictions, firms, organizations, and universities:

 - AC Transit

 - Associated Right of Way Services, Inc.